 Neck pain is likely the result of damage to your spine’s bones, connective tissues, muscles, or nerves.

 The top section of your spine, known as the cervical spine, has less support from surrounding structures than the rest of your back, making it vulnerable to injury.
 The effects of wear-and-tear over the years can also take a toll on your neck.

 Conditions that might be causing serious or prolonged neck pain include:

 Cervical radiculopathy, or pinched nerves, often occurs as a result of pressure on the nerves in your spine due to degenerative conditions like arthritis, stenosis, and disc problems.
 It’s a leading cause of chronic neck pain.

-To treat your neck pain, Dr. Crooks begins with the least invasive treatments.
+To treat your neck pain, our providers begin with the least invasive treatments.
 These include:

 If your neck pain persists, you might benefit from epidural injections into your cervical spine.
 These injections contain steroid medication, which has a long-term effect on inflammation, and a local anesthetic to provide some immediate short-term relief.